Library Scholar Internships

 We hope you’ll consider joining other donors and help with our fundraising needs.
 A donation of $500 will support one Library Scholar Intern.
 Consider creating a named endowment for $30,000 which will pay one intern each semester forever, or support a particular project or discipline of your interest.

-- Atkinson Family Library Scholar Internship
+Atkinson Family Library Scholar Internships

-- Digital Media & Learning Internships
+Digital Media & Learning Internship

-- Library Scholarly Communications Internship
+Library Scholarly Communication Internship

-- Rohde Library Scholar Internship
+Rohde Library Scholar Internship

-- Special Collections Internship
+Special Collections Internship